-Professor Paterson specializes in land use and environmental planning.
-He has completed over 60 projects over the past 28 years at UT-Austin (through over $6 million in sponsored research grants, contracts and awards), and was a recipient of a Faculty Fellow in Social Science Research Applied to Hazards and Disasters award through the National Science Foundation.
-Recent and on-going research projects include grants and contracts with Lincoln Institute for Land Policy, the US Department of Housing and Urban Development, and the Meadows Foundation.
-Professor Paterson teaches graduate level courses in Sustainable Land Use Planning, Environmental Impact Assessment, Sustainable and Disaster Resilient City Planning, and Plan Implementation.
+Professor Robert Paterson specializes in land use and environmental planning.
+He has completed over 60 projects over the past 28 years at UT-Austin (through over $6 million in sponsored research grants, contracts, and awards), and was a recipient of a Faculty Fellow in Social Science Research Applied to Hazards and Disasters award through the National Science Foundation.
+Recent and ongoing research projects include grants and contracts with Lincoln Institute for Land Policy, the US Department of Housing and Urban Development, and the Meadows Foundation.
+Professor Paterson teaches graduate-level courses in Sustainable Land Use Planning, Environmental Impact Assessment, Sustainable and Disaster Resilient City Planning, and Plan Implementation.

 Dr. Paterson’s three most recent research projects are focused on better metrics for Scenario Planning for Sustainable Communities, Scenario Planning for Disaster Resilience, and Plan Implementation theory and practice.

 - B.A., Criminal Justice, Florida Atlantic University, 1984

 - M.P.A., Growth Management, Florida Atlantic University, 1985

 - Ph.D., University of North Carolina at Chapel Hill, 1993